Verifiable Encodings for Secure Homomorphic Analytics: Preliminaries

 \subsection{Homomorphic Encryption}

-Homomorphic encryption (HE) is a specific encryption type that enables the execution, without decryption, of certain operations on ciphertexts.
+Homomorphic encryption (HE) enables the execution, without decryption, of certain operations on ciphertexts.
 When decrypted, the resulting ciphertext reveals the result of the computation as if it were executed on the plaintexts.
-Trending lattice-based HE schemes, \eg BFV~\cite{fan2012somewhat,halevi2019improved} and BGV~\cite{brakerski2014leveled, kim2021revisiting}, rely on the hardness of the learning with errors (LWE)~\cite{regev2009lattices} or ring-LWE (RLWE)~\cite{lyubashevsky2010ideal} problems.
-Such schemes approach fully homomorphic encryption (FHE) as they can support unbounded number of additions and multiplications due to a bootstrapping operation~\cite{kim2021general}, and they are implemented in several cryptographic libraries~\cite{SEAL, PALISADE, LATTIGO}.
+Trending lattice-based HE schemes, \eg BFV~\cite{fan2012somewhat,halevi2019improved} and BGV~\cite{brakerski2014leveled,kim2021revisiting}, rely on the hardness of the learning with errors (LWE)~\cite{regev2009lattices} or ring-LWE (RLWE)~\cite{lyubashevsky2010ideal} problems.
+Such schemes approach fully homomorphic encryption (FHE) as they can support an unbounded number of additions and multiplications due to a bootstrapping operation~\cite{kim2021general}.